Mexico - Country Commercial Guide

 Leading Sub-Sectors

-For purposes of this report, the security sub-sector consists of goods and services responding to criminal threats.
-The safety sub-sector is for goods and services addressing the risk of accidents (and specific emergencies), and industrial protection standards, The government support in natural emergencies such as fires and floods.
-Is the armed forces’ responsibility, together with some other agencies depending on the type of emergency to deal with (Forest National Commission, Water National Commission, 911 Emergencies, etc.).
-As in the United States, we further segment the market between government, private enterprise, and consumer end-users.
+For the purposes of this report, the security sub-sector consists of goods and services responding to criminal threats.
+The safety sub-sector is for goods and services addressing the risk of accidents (and specific emergencies), and industrial protection standards.
+Government support in natural emergencies such as fires and floods is the armed forces’ responsibility, together with some other agencies depending on the type of emergency (Forest National Commission, Water National Commission, 911 Emergencies, etc.).
+As in the United States, the market is further segmented between government, private enterprise, and consumer end users.

 Security

 We anticipate continued, steady demand in several product and service categories.
 These include private security services, armored cars/vans, robbery prevention, CCTV, communications technologies, and cyber security solutions linked to IT applications.
-Mobile technologies and internet-connected devices have spread to advanced security applications, forcing organizations and individuals to replace older systems and adopt new security practices.
+Mobile technologies and Internet-connected devices have spread to advanced security applications, forcing organizations and individuals to replace older systems and adopt new security practices.
 The digital stage is also impacting the security and safety sector.
-Cybersecurity has been a re-emerging segment as teleworking and using digital and other IT tools have expanded during the COVID-19 pandemic.
-Cybersecurity is is not part of this Chapter, but you may check the IT section of this report.
+Cybersecurity has been a re-emerging segment as teleworking and use of digital and other IT tools have expanded.
+Cybersecurity is not part of this section, but relevant information can be found in the IT Equipment and Services section of this guide.

 Personal and Household Security.
-As noted in the overview, INEGI conducts an annual survey of public security perception (ENVIPE 2021).
-Household security spending represents an estimated 1.8 percent (2020) of GDP.
-ENVIPE 2021 reported that 21.2 million people were victims of 27.6 million crimes during the survey period (keeping in mind that one person can be subject to more than one crime).
-The main crimes were assaults and robberies in public spaces (22.5%), fraud (19.3%), extortion (16.9%), and partial and total vehicle robberies (10.6%).
+INEGI conducts an annual survey of public security perception called ENVIPE.
+The 2020 survey estimated household security spending to represent 1.8 percent of GDP.
+According to the 2022 survey, 10.8 million households out of 37.4 million were victims of crimes during the survey period (keeping in mind that one person can be subject to more than one crime).
+The main crimes were assaults and robberies in public spaces (21.4%), fraud (19.2%), extortion (17.5%), and partial and total vehicle robberies (10.8%).
 Domestic violence and femicide are also serious and growing concerns.

 Business Security.
-Security data varies slightly depending on the sources used, but we estimate that private sector companies dedicated 10–12 percent of total spending on security equipment in 2019.
+Security data vary slightly depending on the sources used, but we estimate that private sector companies dedicated 10-12 percent of total spending on security equipment in 2022.
 Much of this spending focused on enhancing facility and asset protection, such as robust alarm systems, employee/contractor/visitor identification tools, CCTV systems, and high-quality perimeter protection.
 Other top categories are cargo theft surveillance, GPS mobile tracking systems, better logistics communications, and emergency applications.
-In January 2020, the business organization COPARMEX, reported that 65percent of its members were victims of a crime.
+In May 2022, the business organization COPARMEX reported that 50 percent of its members were victims of a crime.

 Other double-digit reported incidents were information leaks, vandalism, and cyber-attacks.
-Direct extortion reached 9.6 percent, representing a severe recurring security problem for private companies.
-In another report by the National Urban Survey of Public Security (ENSU) from June 2022 (INEGI), 67.4 percent of the population feel insecure in their cities, and 54.8 percent changed their behavior due to violent crimes (homicides, femicides, extortion, and robbery).
+Internal fraud reached 12 percent, representing a severe recurring security problem for private companies.
+In another report by INEGI from June 2023 (ENSU), 62.3 percent of the population felt insecure in their cities, and 54.8 percent changed their behavior due to violent crimes (homicides, femicides, extortion, and robbery).

 The U.S. Commercial Service Mexico monitors security developments based on issues registered by private firms and incidents reported in the news media.
 Among these concerns have been railroad attacks to commit large-scale robbery of shipments, illegal tapping of oil and fuel pipelines, highway blockades and assaults, kidnapping, and cyber-attacks.